Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 <p align="center">Figure 1: Poster of the final project</p>

 - The final version of the poster is shown in Figure 1.
-This poster gives an overview of the casual inference research.
-It contains
+This poster gives an overview of causal inference research.
+It contains six sections: *Introduction*, *Research Question*, *Data*, *Methodology*, *Results*, *Intellectual Metrics and Implication*
 - This poster is created by [Canva](https://www.canva.com/)

 ### Explaination